Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - **IllegalPauseAction:** Is triggered if one of the following cases applies:
     - A request to pause the game reaches the ServerLogic even though the game is already paused.
     - A request to continue the game reaches the ServerLogic even though the game has not been paused previously.
-- **SessionDoesNotExist:** Is triggered when an attempt is made to interact with an Online-Session that does not exist.
+- **WrongSession:** Is triggered when a ModeratorClient tries to interact with a session not assigned to the moderator.
-- **NewModerator:** Is triggered and sent to the current Moderator-Client, when a new Moderator connects to the ServerLogic via [RequestOpenSessionMessage](#requestopensessionmessage).
 - **IllegalMessage:** Is triggered when an unknown message type is received, or when a message arrives at the ServerLogic out of order.
 More precise details are to be specified in the errorMessage.
+- **GuidAlreadyExists:** Is triggered if an already registered ModeratorGuid attempts to open a new session from a new connection.
+Addresses the unlikely event that two different ModeratorClients happen to generate the same GUID.

 ## Detailed message definitions